arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 <a name="Exercise3" />
 ### Exercise 3: Caching Common Data Patterns with WACEL ###
-This exercise will show you how to use WACEL as a high-level data structure built on top a Windows Azure Table Storage.
+This exercise will show you how to use WACEL as a high-level data structure built on top a Microsoft Azure Table Storage.
 Then you will configure WACEL to use In-Role cache to cache the data.

 <a name="Ex3Task1" />
 #### Task 1 - Retrieving Data from Azure Storage Tables using WACEL ####

-In this task you will learn how to use WACEL as a high-level data structure used on top of Windows Azure Table Storage.
+In this task you will learn how to use WACEL as a high-level data structure used on top of Microsoft Azure Table Storage.
 To do so, you will first add a new View to the application that shows a list of customers from a Company.

 >**Note:** WACEL provides implementation of high-level data structures that can be shared among your services and application.
 For more information, you can browse [http://wacel.codeplex.com/](http://wacel.codeplex.com/)